Kunthunatha: Life

 According to the Jain belief, he was born in 27,695,000 BC.
 His height is mentioned as 35 dhanusha.
 Like all other Chakravartin, he also conquered all the lands and went to write his name on the foothills of mountains.
 Seeing the names of other Chakravartin already there, he saw his ambitions dwarfed.
 He then renounced his throne and became an ascetic for penance.
 At an age of 95,000 years he liberated his soul and attained Moksha on Mount Shikharji.

 Kunthanatha is said to have been born 1/2 palya after his predecessor, Shantinatha.
 His successor, Aranatha, is said to have been born 1/4 palya less 6,000 crore years after him.

+Iconography

+Kunthunatha is conventionally depicted in a sitting or standing meditative posture.
+The distinguishing emblem of this tirthankara is a goat, which allows worshippers to identify his idols.
+In traditional Jain descriptions, Kunthunatha is associated with a golden physical complexion.

+Ancient idols and artifacts

+The 17th tirthankara, Kunthunatha, is a defining figure within the Aluara hoard discovered near Dhanbad, Jharkhand.
+This 11th-century collection of Digambara bronzes contains rare, identifiable idols of Kunthunatha seated in the padmasana (lotus position).
+These specific artifacts, currently preserved at the Patna Museum, are highly significant for tracing the regional iconography of the later tirthankaras in eastern India.